 Third place: Blendtec Professional 750 Blender with Wildside+ Jar (90 oz)

-Note: we like this specific model of Vitamix with a narrow-base container.
+Note: we like the Vitamix models that have a narrow-base container.
 We have used other models and not been as impressed with the design.
 Additionally, we had a poor experience with a refurbished Vitamix and would recommend purchasing new, if possible.

 Weight: 10 pounds, 9 ounces